Suppan/Delta-Mix/README.md

 - you can choose any folder on your computer with minmum 2 soundfiles in it.
 - do graphic changes with the mouse (time-delta, volume, transpose)
+- every changes is related to the soundfile folder (unique)
 - evaluate an open the soundfile

 *************